Retail Tips: Weathering the Covid-19 Economic Storm

 What Are Some Long-term Effects?

 I was speaking to a group of millennials this past weekend and 2 out of 9 of them had just signed up for an Amazon Prime Account.
 That equates to 22%, and it scares the heck out of me.
 That potentially means that more Americans right now will sign up during this crisis, than have since it first gained popularity.
 If you combine that with the idea that Amazon is hiring an additional 100,000 employees during the crisis, it’s easy to see the writing on the wall.
 Amazon knows that this trend will not end with the Coronavirus epidemic.
-People will get used to shopping online and have their items delivered to them.
+People will get used to shopping online and having their items delivered to them.
 This means that we can no longer delay adding these services to our portfolio.
 That is, not if we want to be relevant during the remainder of the 4th industrial revolution.

 Ways to be productive with your time during the storm?